vaiibhavgupta/scaler-data-science-and-machine-learning-certification/README.md

   9. Computer Science Fundamentals
   10. Advance Data Structures and Algorithms

-I joined Scaler because their [curriculum](https://www.scaler.com/data-science-course/) does not concentrate only on theory.
-Instead, it assigns a significant amount of weightage to assignments, projects, and mock interviews to gauge a student’s progress.

-The “Descriptive and Inferential Statistics” module was completed in December 2022 and the module on “Experiment Design and Hypothesis Testing” commenced on 3rd January 2023.

-Some of the projects I have completed in this certification as part of previous modules are:

-  1. SQL: Target Retail
-  2. Exploratory Data Analysis: Netflix
-  3. Probability and Descriptive Statistics: Aerofit
-  4. Central Limit Theorem: Walmart

-This certification will solidify my foundations on some of the most relevant concepts in Data Science and put me in a better position to pursue my Master’s degree.

 The certification is scheduled to be completed approximately in July 2023.